"The

 the aggregate of feeling has

-the nature of a bubble,
+of a bubble,

 the aggregate of conception has the nature of a mirage,

-the aggregate of impulse has the nature
+of impulse has the nature

 of a hollow plantain,